marcelomatus/gilda-opts/docs/GettingStarted.rst

 ====================
 Running a Simulation
 ====================
 To run a simulation, you must follow three steps.
+First, prepare the input data to define all of the relevant system parameters.
+Then invoke the function to run the simulation.
+Finally, you can access the results saved in output data files.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Preparing Case Input Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The full details of the input data files are documented in Chapter x.
+The GILDA-OPTS distribution also includes some examples described a bit further in Chapter Y.

 ^^^^^^^^^^^^^^^^
 Solving the Case